HakLand/HakLand.github.io/about.md

 ### Safety

 We make awesome tools accessible to members and the public at times.
 This means that members hold a lot of responsibility both for themselves and for others wellbeings.
+Please make sure that others using the space are aware of work that you are doing and give them plenty of opportunity to equip safety gear.

 ### Non Exclusivity